Lamass566/styleguide/docs/index.md

 }
 ```

-#### Other Expressions
-When line-wrapping other expressions that are not function calls (as described above), the second line (the one immediately following the first break) is indented exactly +4 from the original line.

-When there are multiple continuation lines, indentation may be varied in increments of +4 as needed.
-In general, two continuation lines use the same indentation level if and only if they begin with syntactically parallel elements.
-However, if there are many continuation lines caused by long wrapped expressions, consider splitting them into multiple statements using temporary variables when possible.

-!!! success "GOOD"
-    ```swift
-    let result = anExpression + thatIsMadeUpOf * aLargeNumber +
-        ofTerms / andTherefore % mustBeWrapped + (
-            andWeWill - keepMakingItLonger * soThatWeHave / aContrivedExample)
-    ```

-!!! danger "AVOID"
-    ```swift
-    let result = anExpression + thatIsMadeUpOf * aLargeNumber +
-        ofTerms / andTherefore % mustBeWrapped + (
-            andWeWill - keepMakingItLonger * soThatWeHave / aContrivedExample)
-    ```
 ### Horizontal Whitespace

 **Terminology note:** In this section, *horizontal whitespace* refers to *interior* space.
 These rules are never interpreted as requiring or forbidding additional space at the start of a line.